 If you or someone you know relapses, the most important thing to do is ensure safety.
 Drug and alcohol tolerance may decrease in recovery, so someone who has been sober for months and uses the same amount of a substance they used before treatment may be at risk of overdose.
 If you suspect overdose is possible, call 911 right away.
 If the relapse does not seem life-threatening, contacting a sponsor, therapist or trusted loved one is the next thing to do.

-Reinforce Recovery at Gateway Foundation
+Reinforce Recovery at Gateway

-Gateway Foundation is a comprehensive addiction treatment center with more than 50 years of experience providing patients with the tools they need to identify and minimize triggers in substance abuse recovery.
+Gateway is a comprehensive addiction treatment center with more than 50 years of experience providing patients with the tools they need to identify and minimize triggers in substance abuse recovery.
 Recovery is a journey, and Gateway is here to help guide you on the path — we are with you for life.
-To learn more about our personalized, evidence-based approach to addiction treatment call Gateway Foundation at (877) 505-4673 or contact us online.
+To learn more about our personalized, evidence-based approach to addiction treatment call Gateway at (877) 505-4673 or contact us online.